 Pavers can be interlocked or laid in slabs.
 You can space slabs out to look like puzzle pieces or line them up perfectly like large pieces of marble.
 The best bet for walkways is to space them out so that water can runoff and into the ground.
 Interlocking pavers for driveways work well because the pattern looks nice, and the cracks between the pieces allow water to disperse faster.
 Laying large slabs of marble and other similar materials right next to one another should be reserved for spaces that don’t experience much traffic or rainfall.
 Although the stone is durable, these surfaces require a lot of maintenance and are prone to stains and scratches.
 If you choose to use them as flooring, you should do so in low-traffic areas where the area is more for show than utility.

 For advice on planning and installing a paved area for your garden or lawn, contact the experts at EleganceUs.
 It’s also your one-stop shop for pavers and tiles in all types and sizes.
-Get in touch with EleganceUs to explore the range of products and services on offer and make your home exterior vision a reality.
+Get in touch for Rules for Paving with EleganceUs to explore the range of products and services on offer and make your home exterior vision a reality.